Finland93/GemHunter/README.md

 ### **How to Use:**

-To make the most of the MACD Integration for GemHunter, begin by adjusting the input parameters to align with your trading style and strategy.
+To make the most of the MACD Integration for GemHunter [copy & paste pine script here](https://github.com/Finland93/GemHunter/blob/main/GemHunter/MACD-integration.pine), begin by adjusting the input parameters to align with your trading style and strategy.
 Use the customizable settings to tailor the indicator’s sensitivity and visualization to your specific needs.
 As you monitor your charts, pay attention to the divergence signals, MACD crossovers, and the trend status label, which provide actionable insights into market dynamics.
 For added convenience, set up alerts to stay informed about critical market movements, ensuring you never miss an important signal.
 Finally, combine this tool with the upcoming GemHunter tool to create a complete trading system, unlocking powerful insights and identifying profitable opportunities with precision.

 ---
 ## **Disclaimer**